luisalejandrofigueredo/newBondClient/projects/ng-gd/README.md

 ## Additional functions for LineObject and ConnectionObject

-**inPointXY(x: number, y: number): boolean** if the mouse is over the first point the line or connection.
+**inPointXY(x: number, y: number): boolean** If the mouse is over the first point the line or connection.

-**inPointToXY(x: number, y: number): boolean** if the mouse is over the second point the line or connection.
+**inPointToXY(x: number, y: number): boolean** If the mouse is over the second point the line or connection.

-**inRectangle(x: number, y: number): boolean** if the mouse is over the line.
+**inRectangle(x: number, y: number): boolean** If the mouse is over the line.

 **moveMouseXY(ctx: CanvasRenderingContext2D, event: MouseEvent)** Mouse move the first point to new position.

 **moveMouseToXY(ctx: CanvasRenderingContext2D, event: MouseEvent)** Mouse move the second point to new position.

 ## Objects level